 In most cases, it seems that the web-designing did not optimize the sites specifically for social media.

 Why is optimizing for social media sharing so important?

 Visualize this.
-Suppose you are dealing in water purifiers and have posted an article about how you are following vivid protocols while installing the purification systems.
+Suppose you are dealing with water purifiers and have posted an article about how you are following vivid protocols while installing purification systems.
 Great post.

-Now if you optimize the post and ask Facebook to show an image that shows a man wearing PPE is installing a water purifier and with a heading ‘we follow COVID protocols while installing water purifier’.
+Now if you optimize the post and ask Facebook to show an image that shows a man wearing PPE installing a water purifier and with the heading ‘we follow COVID protocols while installing water purifier’.
 Chances are a casual surfer will notice it and relate it to water purifiers.

 So, it is absolutely important to use the social real-estate of 1200px x 160px optimally.

 How to check and debug how the link will look on social media

 Almost all social media platforms have their own debugger/checker to give you an idea of how your link will look on their platform.
 Also, they have pointers as to what is wrong and what can be improved.